junghan0611/spacemacs/layers/+spacemacs/spacemacs-evil/README.md

 `Spacemacs` and `evil-collection`.
 For the same feature, `Spacemacs` implementation is often better than `evil-collection`.

-That\'s said, when `evil-collection` is used carefully we can reduce the amount of effort wasted on `reinventing the wheel` on `Spacemacs` side.
+That's said, when `evil-collection` is used carefully we can reduce the amount of effort wasted on `reinventing the wheel` on `Spacemacs` side.

 Spacemacs provides a layer variable